 Look, you don’t have the facts.
 The next time you find yourself comparing your life in any way to another mama’s, ask yourself what you actually know.
 Say, a new mom friend is training for a half marathon, and you’re down on yourself for getting to the gym once in the past week and a half.
 Ask yourself, was she a marathoner before kids?
 Is this a crazy new thing for her?
 What does the rest of her life look like around this training schedule?
 Does she really enjoy it?

 Focus on Your Success

-Only picking apart what you don’t have, don’t do, and don’t look like, is fruitless and drags down your self-esteem and self-confidence.
+Only picking apart where you fall short, drags down your self-esteem and self-confidence.
 When you choose to focus on what you have done and are able to do, your confidence will grow and the things you do not have won’t matter as much.

 Show Compassion and Learn From Others

 Showing yourself compassion, is the best way to build your self-esteem, and block out the noise.
 When you respect yourself and focus on the things you love about your life, career, relationships, family and body, it’s easier to stop longing for what others have.